andyhorn/simple_routes/README.md

 In the example above, the generated route will be `/user/:userId/details`.

-**Note**: Routes that are children of a `DataRoute` must also be a `DataRoute` themselves, even if they don't require any data.
-In cases like these, you can re-use the parent's data class and factory constructor.
+**Note**: Routes that are children of a `SimpleDataRoute` must also be a `SimpleDataRoute` themselves, even if they don't require any data.
+In cases like these, you can re-use the parent's data class and constructor(s).

-However, if they require their own data, the data class must provide it **and** the data necessary for the parent(s).
+However, if they require their own data, the data class must provide its data **and** the data of its parent(s).

 ### GoRouter configuration